Jagger Brulato

 materialize()

-A Firestore utility for resolving reference-heavy data into something easier to consume.
+A Firestore utility for turning reference-heavy data into something easier to read and use.

 The stack matters less to me than how the pieces connect.